WinkBed vs DreamCloud Mattress

 If you’re a combo sleeper or if you sleep with a loved one, the Luxury Firm might be a good choice since the firmness level lands at the sweet spot between supportive, but also pressure relieving.

 Since pricing is often a major factor for consumers, we thought we’d discuss it first.
-To cut to the chase, DreamCloud is much more affordable compared to WinkBed.
-A queen size DreamCloud mattress goes for around $1,200, while a queen size WinkBed costs around $1,600.
+To cut to the chase, DreamCloud Premier is more affordable compared to WinkBed.
+A queen size DreamCloud mattress goes for around $1,400, while a queen size WinkBed costs around $1,600.

 The figures above are in reference to MSRP, though.
 Both companies regularly offer discounts and coupon codes to make their beds more affordable.
 For example, DreamCloud likes to offer a $200 discount on their beds.
 On the other hand, WinkBed typically offers $200-$300 off, depending on the time of the year.
 We’d recommend checking the table at the top of this post to see the exact promotions both companies are currently offering.

-Next is a 1.5″ quilted euro top that is made up of two different comfort foams.
-This 15” beast is then wrapped up in a soft-to-the-touch polyester cover for a premium look and feel.
+Next is a 1.5″ quilted Euro-top that is made up of two different comfort foams.
+This 15” beast is then wrapped up in a soft-to-the-touch polyester/cashmere blend cover for a premium look and feel.

-Overall, we give the DreamCloud mattress a medium rating in terms of firmness.
+Overall, we give the DreamCloud Premier mattress a medium to medium-firm rating in terms of firmness.
 The bed offers ample support yet the memory foam and pillow top combination are also fairly forgiving.

 You might be a fan of the finer things in life, or you just want to invest in a good night’s sleep.
 Either way, WinkBed and DreamCloud are great options that look and feel like luxury mattress you don’t have to pay an arm and a leg for.
 If you’re still having trouble making a decision, here are the main things for you to consider.